 Port Antonio, Jamaica is a popular cruise destination working hard to clean up the flood of garbage, which has led to serious rat problem and cancelation of 6 cruise ship calls.

 Port Antonio was once the main port for banana exports in Jamaica, and in its heyday was a destination for Hollywood celebrities.
 Currently, it is better known as a quiet stopover for smaller cruise ships, but piles of garbage have hurt its reputation among cruise operators.

-Jamaica Gleaner reports that the town lost 6 port calls this season due to the unsanitary conditions, and it may soon lose another.
+The town lost 6 port calls this season due to unsanitary conditions, and it may soon lose another.
 On January 4, the 170-passenger sailing vessel Star Flyer is due to call at Port Antonio on her voyage to Cienfuegos, Cuba.

 Local businesses say that garbage pickup services have been slow and infrequent, and Thompson pledged to negotiate with the national garbage company to hire in private contractors to do the job instead.
 In addition, Thompson has promised tighter enforcement of the town's anti-littering laws.

 Last week, the executive director of Jamaica's National Solid Waste Management Agency, Audley Gordon, said that his organization wants to address the problem and is considering a new public-private partnership.

 “We are in conversation now . . . to see how we can implement a pilot project in one of our regions where there is an investor who is willing to bring in 40-odd trucks,” he said.